 An artist and designer, Dixon was recently named to Step Inside Design magazine’s list of emerging talent.
-Her work has been in featured in Etapes magazine, several Gestalten publications, the 2009 Presidential Inauguration, and in the permanent design collection at the SFMOMA.
+Her work has been featured in Etapes magazine, several Gestalten publications, the 2009 Presidential Inauguration, and in the permanent design collection at the SFMOMA.

 Following her studies at MCAD, Dixon went on to study at the Cranbrook Academy of Art.
 She runs a design workshop that focuses on non-commissioned work, and she teaches as a full-time faculty member at the Maryland Institute College of Art.